 Instead, other issues and trends were much more top of mind.
 Concerns about how the economy could affect growth are understandable, although that response actually is down slightly from the previous survey.
 In addition, while they are still areas of concern for US CEOs, geopolitical uncertainty, trade conflicts and protectionism all saw lower responses than in the 2020 survey.
 This is when I’ll note that US cross-border M&A volume in the fourth quarter of 2020 — both inbound and outbound deals — was the highest in several years, according to a PwC analysis of Refinitiv data.

 Still, there are areas in which the level of concern increased among execs over the past year.
 CEO responses on social instability, climate change and economic inequality illustrate how environmental, social and governance (ESG) issues have become more important, with more investors assessing how those issues affect asset values.
-ESG concerns are even more pronounced among public company executives, and private equity firms also are sharpening their ESG focus with “buy dirty and cheap, sell clean and expensive” strategies, as our latest PwC Pulse Survey noted.
+ESG concerns are even more pronounced among public company executives, and private equity firms also are sharpening their ESG focus with “buy dirty and cheap, sell clean and expensive” strategies, as our March 2021 PwC Pulse Survey noted.
 Whether you’re a buyer or a seller, the decisions you make need to be good not only for the bottom line but the world at large.
 ESG isn’t about simply checkmarking a regulatory box.
 It’s contributing to society and helping others thrive, which creates sustainable advantage and value.

 CEOs also are aware of the impact of technology and need for workforces to be adept with it — both of which can have a significant impact on company valuations in deals.
 Evolving business models require combining people with the right technologies — such as artificial intelligence, automation and cloud — to drive the right business outcomes.
 Doing so efficiently and effectively only elevates your appeal as an acquirer or a target.